krishnanlab/teaching/2019-spring_compbio/README.md

 8. Continue making substantial progress on proposed milestones.
 Write the first-draft of final report.
 Meet Arjun to discuss all results and get feedback on the draft.
 Mid-course project report due **F Mar 29**.

 9. Complete milestones, finalize results, figures, write-up in conference publication format.
 As part of the report, comment on your overall project experience.
-Final project report due **F Apr 26**.
+Final project report due **F Apr 29**.

-10. Final project presentations will take place on **M Apr 29**.
+10. Final project presentations will take place on **Th May 02** 12:45pm – 2:45pm in 351 Natural Sciences Bldg.

 \[ [Top](https://github.com/krishnanlab/teaching/blob/master/2019-spring_compbio/README.md#cmse-491-bioinformatics-and-computational-biology) ]